ept/blog/src/unix-philosophy-draft.md

   making it safe for multiple processes to concurrently write to the same stream.
 * Unix pipes are just a small in-memory buffer, whereas Kafka durably writes all messages to disk.
-  In this regard, Kafka is less like a pipe, and more like one process writing to a temporary file, while another process continuously reads that file using `tail -f`.
+  In this regard, Kafka is less like a pipe, and more like one process writing to a temporary file, while several other processes continuously read that file using `tail -f` (each consumer tails the file independently).
 Kafka's approach provides better fault tolerance, since it allows a consumer to fail and restart without skipping messages.
 Kafka automatically splits those 'temporary' files into segments and garbage-collects old segments on a configurable schedule.
 * In Unix, if the consuming process of a pipe is slow to read the data, the buffer fills up and the sending process is blocked from writing to the pipe.
 This is a kind of backpressure.
 In Kafka, the producer and consumer are more decoupled: a slow consumer has its input buffered, so it doesn't slow down the producer or other consumers.
-As long as the buffer fits within your available disk space, the slow consumer can catch up later.
+As long as the buffer fits within Kafka's available disk space, the slow consumer can catch up later.
 This makes the system less sensitive to individual slow components, and more robust overall.
-* A Unix pipe connects exactly one process output with exactly one process input (you can branch a pipeline with [`tee`](http://linux.die.net/man/1/tee), but a pipe itself is always one-to-one).
-  By contrast, a Kafka stream can have many producers and many consumers, making it more like a broadcast channel.
-This is very useful, since it allows the same data stream to be consumed independently for several different purposes (including monitoring and audit purposes, which are often outside of the application itself).
 * A data stream in Kafka is called a *topic*, and you can refer to it by name (which makes it more like a Unix [named pipe](http://vincebuffalo.com/2013/08/08/the-mighty-named-pipe.html).
-  A pipeline of Unix programs is usually started all at once, but a long-running application has bits added, removed or replaced gradually over time.
-This means your pipes need names, so that you can tell the system what you want to connect to.
+  A pipeline of Unix programs is usually started all at once, so the pipes normally don't need explicit names.
+On the other hand, a long-running application usually has bits added, removed or replaced gradually over time, so you need names in order to tell the system what you want to connect to.
+Naming also helps with discovery and management.

 Despite those differences, I still think it makes sense to think of Kafka as Unix pipes for distributed data.
 For example, one thing they have in common is that Kafka keeps messages in a fixed